Janelle210/GameCo-07-2023/README.md

-# GameCo-07-2023
+# GameCo

-A video game company interested in exploring historical sales trends in development of new games.
+Perform a descriptive analysis to gain insights into the current video game landscape for a marketing and sales’ team 2017 planning.